endymion1818/deliciousreverie-11ty/posts/first-two-weeks-at-webiny.md

 ---
 layout: layouts/post.njk
-title: First week at Webiny
+title: First 2 weeks at Webiny
 date: "2022-03-11T15:21:21+01:00"
 description: "I've been at Webiny two weeks now.
 I have had the most fun I've had in a long time career wise.
 Here's what I've learned and what my objectives are going to be for the coming few weeks."
 draft: false